mozhu621/intellistream.github.io/_pages/home.md

   </a>
 </div>

-**We currently have two open PhD positions**:

-- **New Frontiers for Metalloenzymes: Exploring the synergy between machine learning and biomolecular simulations** is a 3.5 year fully funded PhD studentship.
-The position is open to UK students and will remain open until filled.
-Find out more [here]({{ site.url }}{{ site.baseurl }}/downloads/MEY_web21-01.pdf).
-- **Getting in Shape: AI driven sampling of the shapes of biomolecules** is a Biomedical AI CDT Industrial Track studentship funded by IBM for 4 years open to all applicants.
-Application Deadline: 31/01/2021.
-Find out more [here](https://web.inf.ed.ac.uk/cdt/biomedical-ai/apply/industrial-track-cdt).

 **We are looking for more people to join the group for** [more information]({{ site.url }}{{ site.baseurl }}/team)  on how to join take a look**!**